tomkaoru/CLANNAD-Face-Recognition/README.md

     ```
 4 . **Test the model. ```train.py```**
 - The accuracy of the model tested on the test set is 226 / 241 = 93.8%.
-- The model correctly recognized Tomoya Okazaki, who had the most training images, on all of his test images.
+- The model correctly recognised Tomoya Okazaki, who had the most training images, on all of his test images.
 - The model did not do well on test images of Kyou and Ryou Fujibayashi (twin sisters) who have the same hair color and have less training images compared to other characters.